Data Centers in Lamezia Terme

 Market Access, Business & Tax Climate

 Proximity To Key Business Districts: Data centers are located near the Lamezia Terme industrial zone and major transport hubs as of September 2025.
-This placement provides quick access for logistics, regional enterprise headquarters, and government administrative offices.
+This placement provides quick access for logistics, regional headquarters, and government administrative offices.

 Natural Disaster Risk